elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 Additional statements for the Dockerfile

-TODO: add table with following content:
+TODO: refine table with following content:

 | command | what does it do?                 | Example                                               |
 |---------|----------------------------------|-------------------------------------------------------|